 - Professional expertise increases as new VI professionals are guided to:

-- Use additional MDE-LIO services
+- use additional MDE-LIO services

-- Learn about statewide family engagement activities and events
+- learn about statewide family engagement activities and events

-Benefits for Students/Families
+Benefits for Students and Families

 Support Team Members

 The MDE-LIO Support Team includes experienced TVIs, TCVIs, and COMS in Michigan.
 MDE-LIO has vetted each member based on a specific set of criteria to ensure quality support.